Introduction

 Language Use

 In terms of language, the author mainly relies on evocative and emotional language, which is used to connect with his audience and sound convincing.
 Throughout most of the paper, personal examples are used, talking about other people growing up and studying in Oakland.
-The authorā€™s academic achievements are used as well, and the story of Akintunde Ahmad is mentioned as well.
-The main thesis of the paper is said from the perspective of the author himself, a person disillusioned with the education system – ā€œIā€™d known Mr. Muhammad since he was a freshman, and I was incredibly proud of him.
-But the familiar fanfare once again failed to acknowledge the challenges that Black students ā€” including Mr. Muhammad and me ā€” continue to faceā€ (Getachew, 2021).
+The authorās academic achievements are used as well, and the story of Akintunde Ahmad is mentioned as well.
+The main thesis of the paper is said from the perspective of the author himself, a person disillusioned with the education system – āIād known Mr. Muhammad since he was a freshman, and I was incredibly proud of him.
+But the familiar fanfare once again failed to acknowledge the challenges that Black students ā including Mr. Muhammad and me ā continue to faceā (Getachew, 2021).
 This sentiment is evoked throughout the rest of the paper, where various examples about Oakland are given, as a way to display the problem from the view of regular students.

 Credibility Paragraph

-As a source of information and personal experience, the author can be considered comparatively credible.
+The author can be regarded as reasonably credible as a source of information and firsthand knowledge.
 Despite their young age, he can be considered an established and acclaimed writer.
 Exemplified by the paper itself, he knows how to properly weave a narrative together while engaging his audience and translating the message across the entirety of the text.
-On the page, Samuel Getachew is credited as ā€œa poet, writer and model from Oakland, Calif.
-He will attend Yale University in the fallā€ (Getachew, 2021).
+Samuel Getachew is identified as “a poet, writer, and model from Oakland, Calif.” on the page.
+He will attend Yale University in the fallā (Getachew, 2021).
 This assessment can be seen as both ones establishing his professional roots and giving recognition to his skill as a writer.
-In the paper itself, he also talks about developing his voice during his education.
-As a black person in Oakland, the man is intimately familiar with the problems he discusses, enabling him to speak with a sense of authority.
+He also discusses how his education helped him build his voice in the publication itself.
+The man speaks with authority because, as a Black person in Oakland, he is well-versed in the issues he addresses.

 Conclusion